 Title

 Each resolution must have a title.
 The title of the resolution should be that same as the agenda item to which it refers.
-The title should be centered a few lines below the heading and in bold
+The title should be in all caps and centered a few lines below the heading.

 Text